johnnyfrankthz/johnnyfrankthz/README.md

 📝 I am a student of networks and also programming.

 - I currently work at Lyberty Internet - Angatuba SP
-- Learning C+, Linux and studying more about routers.
+- Learning C++, Linux and studying more about routers.

  📫 U can find me at - noc@lybertynet.com.br